kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 ## 💪 Exercise 3

-The position of an object was recorded in meters during one second at a sampling frequency of 100 Hz:
+The position of an object has been recorded in meters during one second at a sampling frequency of 100 Hz:

 ```
 p = np.array(